Issue No. 03

 await input.fill('your-username');

-await browser.close();
+await bro.stop();

 Three lines to go from import to first interaction.
 The async/await model is consistent throughout — every method on Page, Element, and Browser returns a promise.
 There are no callbacks, no event emitters, no synchronous steps.

-Pass { headless: true } to Vibium.start() for CI runs.
+Pass { headless: true } to browser.start() for CI runs.
 The default is headed — the browser window is visible, which is what you want during development when you're watching what the script does.

 Navigating